Boiler, Hot water cylinder, Dishwasher, Washing Machine, Shower...*

 You can route the piping both to and away from the LimeStop with flexible hoses,

-so you really need just over 3” of piping.
+so you really need just 3” of piping.
+You should also fit a check valve.

 Can I fit it in a cupboard?